nuzulul/webpeerjs/README.md

 ![WebPEER](webpeer.png)

+## Spirit

+In the early days of the World Wide Web, the internet was more open and more like a peer-to-peer network, where every user had equal standing on the network.
+This project aims to restore that early spirit through web standards, so that no single entity controls the network.
+However, the reality that standard web browsers have many limitations makes this dream a significant challenge.
+WebPEER seeks to address these challenges to see what is possible on today's web by reusing already invented components.

 ## Implementation

 - [WebPEER.js](https://www.npmjs.com/package/webpeerjs)

-JavaScript implementation of WebPEER Network designed as a minimal, essential API.
+The JavaScript implementation of WebPEER Network designed as a minimal, essential API.
 It uses IPFS and the libp2p modular stack for the specific purpose of propagating messages over the network via direct WebRTC connections between browsers.
-As a result, these messages can arrive asynchronously depending on how many iterations they have gone through.
+The consequence is that these messages can arrive asynchronously depending on how many iterations they have gone through.

 ## Bootstrapping